tensorflow/similarity/README.md

 0. Install TensorFlow 2.x: `pip install tensorflow`
 1. Install TensorFlow Similarity: `pip install tensorflow-similarity`
 2. Head to our [hello world notebook](https://colab.sandbox.google.com/drive/1HRK4zLSAzGHwoM6dz2A1ygHSeVQ3VHdI#scrollTo=ST8JbEUrldut) that will shows you how to use TensorFlow Similarity on MNIST dataset.
+3. Developers can install an editable version with dev requirements using: `pip install -e ".[dev]"`

 ## Tutorials